Mike Estep (American football): Professional career

 After going unselected in the 1987 NFL draft, Estep signed with the New York Jets as an undrafted free agent.
 Increasing his weight to 285 lb when he joined the Jets, he was reported to be among their top performers on the bench press and was asked to play right guard.
 However, he ended up being waived at the start of August 1987.
 Later, in October, NFL players went on strike, and as a result, teams signed replacement players.
 Estep signed to play for the Green Bay Packers as a replacement and saw action in their first strike game against the Minnesota Vikings.
 He was waived after his first game with the Packers, but was then claimed off waivers by the Buffalo Bills the following day.
 He appeared in the Bills' next two games, against the New England Patriots and New York Giants, and was tasked with blocking future Pro Football Hall of Famer Lawrence Taylor against the Giants.
 In the strike games, Estep appeared as a guard and tackle.
 At the end of the strike the following week, Estep and most other replacement players were released.
-He noted to The Newark Advocate that his three-game stint in professional football gave him the money that allowed him to finish school, pay off his bills and make "a pretty good down payment on a new car."
+He told The Newark Advocate that his three-game stint in professional football gave him the money that allowed him to finish school, pay off his bills and make "a pretty good down payment on a new car."

 After his football career, Estep worked as a salesman for Mathews Ford.